ajmuller42/Beat-the-Bet/README.md

 2. pip install -r requirements.txt
 3. cd ..
 4. uvicorn server.api:app --reload
+5. If this throws an error, try this line instead: python -m uvicorn server.api:app --reload
-5. Open the extensions tab on VS code and search up "Live Server"
+6. Open the extensions tab on VS code and search up "Live Server"
-6. Install "Live Server" by Ritwick Dey
+7. Install "Live Server" by Ritwick Dey
-7. Expand the frontend directory on the left-hand bar and right-click on index.html
+8. Expand the frontend directory on the left-hand bar and right-click on index.html
-8. Click "Open with Live Server"
+9. Click "Open with Live Server"